ChenKy23/SIPF/README.md

 ## Additional Notes

 - Ensure your system meets the necessary hardware and software requirements for CUDA 12.1 and PyTorch 2.3.0.
-- The specific version of Unsloth is optional but recommended if you encounter compatibility issues.
+- The specific version of Unsloth is optional but recommended.
 - For further customization or troubleshooting, refer to the official documentation of the respective packages.

 ---